StrawberSam/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 6 - Write a function that capitalizes all words of a string.
 7 - Write a function that encodes a string into 1337.
 0 - Write a function that fills memory with a constant byte.
+1 - Write a function that copies memory area.